syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCheckBox/Getting-Started.md

 {% endtabs %}

 ## Setting caption
-The check box caption can be defined using the `SetTitle` method of `SfCheckBox`.
-This caption normally describes the meaning of the check box and it displays next to check box.
+The CheckBox caption can be defined using the `SetTitle` method of `SfCheckBox`.
+This caption normally describes the meaning of the CheckBox and displays next to the CheckBox.

 {% tabs %}
 {% highlight c# %}